nickserv/danamccurdy.com/_posts/2017-05-31-equanimity.md

 is not indifference.

 It is the desire
-to experience life
-as it is,
+to experience life as it is,
-not as we would
-wish it to be.
+not as we might wish it to be.

-It is openness
+It is openness to everything,
-to everything,
-without the need
+without the need to grasp,
-to grasp,
 or push away.

-It is the opposite
-of indifference,
-which is a kind of death
-while living,
-a blindness
-to all we could experience
-if we enjoyed the flow
-of all life's wonders
-without expectation,
-and without fear.
+It is the opposite of indifference, which is a kind of death while living, a blindness to all we could experience if we enjoyed the flow of all life's wonders without expectation, and without fear.